audiotool/pasta/README.md

 ## Installation

-The easiest way to install pasta is to [install go](https://go.dev/doc/install), checkout the repository, and call `go install` in the repository.
+The easiest way to install pasta is to [install go](https://go.dev/doc/install), then do `go install github.com/audiotool/pasta@latest`.

 Make sure you have `$(go env GOPATH)/bin` in your `PATH` variable, and invoke pasta with with `pasta`.